 We believe that every child has the right to access a well-funded, high quality public education, regardless of their background or circumstances.

-Over the past two years, Colin Barnett’s education cuts have made it increasingly difficult for public schools to deliver every child the high quality education they deserve.
+In his eight years of Government, Colin Barnett’s education cuts made it increasingly difficult for public schools to deliver every child the high quality education they deserve.

 Putting Our Kids First advocates for well resourced, well staffed and well funded public school communities which can give every student the opportunity to succeed.